|

 1. Civil Servants -

-The main law governing the conditions of employment of civil servant is the 1996 Somaliland Civil Service Law No. 7/96.
-A copy of the Law in English and Somali is attached here).
+The main law governing the conditions of employment of civil servant is the 1996 Somaliland Civil Service Law No. 7/96. ( copy of the Law in both English and Somali).
+Here is the English copy on its own - 1996 Somaliland Civil Service Law (English only) .

-This Law which was issued under the 1993 Somaliland National Charter which did allow for the use of any post 1969 Somali Republic legislation states in its preamble that it was based on the 1962 Civil Service Law.
-(That 1962 law was subsequently amended many time and the last last pre 1991 Civil Service Law was Law No. 5 of 2/2/1980 which purported to cover all public employees (including public industrial workers and is no longer applicable to Somaliland).
+This Law which was issued under the 1993 Somaliland National Charter which did NOT allow for the use of any post 1969 Somali Republic Dicatorship era legislation and hence, as stated in its preamble, it was based on the 1962 Civil Service Law.
+(That 1962 law was subsequently amended many time and the last pre 1991 Somali Republic Civil Service Law was Law No. 5 of 2/2/1980 which purported to cover all public employees (including public industrial workers) and which was no longer applicable to Somaliland, anyway.

 The 1996 Somaliland Civil Service Law covers permanent civil servants and does not apply to local government employees and to members of the armed forces or the police and corrections corps (see Article 2).

-2. Local Government Employees: Article 59(4) of the Regions and Districts Law (Law No. 22/2002, as amended) states that local government (and water Agencies) employees shall have a separate law which shall prepared by the Ministry of Interior and approved by the “Councils”.
+2. Local Government Employees: Article 59(4) of the Regions and Districts Law (Law No. 22/2002, as amended) states that local government (and water Agencies) employees shall have a separate law which shall pbe repared by the Ministry of Interior and approved by the “Councils”.
 There is a bill currently being considered by a House Committee.
+The last pre 1991 Regulations which specifically addressed separately local government employees were the Local Government Regulations 1973 - Decree No. 4 of 15 July 1973, which were slightly amended by Decree No. 116 of 5 September 1974.
+The Somaliland I1997 Interim Constitution and the final 2000 Constitution both included a provision which allowed the continued use of pre 1993 Somali Republic laws which are not in conflict with the Somaliland Constitution, fundamental human rights and freedoms and Sharia until new laws are promulgated.

 - The Armed Forces.